dracupid/npm-up/README.md

 ####Options:
 ```
     -h, --help               output usage information
     -v, --ver                Display the current version of npm-up
     -g, --global             Check global packages
     -w, --writeback          Write updated version info back to package.json
     -i, --install            Install the newest version of the packages that need to be updated.
     -l, --lock               Lock the version of the package in package.json, with no version prefix.
     --lock-all               Lock, even * version
     -a, --all                alias for -wil.
+    --no-cache               do not use version cache.
     -b, --backup [fileName]  BackUp package.json before write back, default is package.bak.json.
     -d, --dep                Check dependencies only.
     -D, --dev                Check devDependencies only.
     -s, --silent             Do not log any infomation.
     -e, --exclude <list>     Excluded packages list, split by comma
     -o, --only <list>        Only check the packages list, split by comma
 ```

 ## Version Pattern